TihomirGeorgiev3/SHGtoSpark_part_2/README.md

 I provide here a file, img_1_test.tif, with SHG measurements corresponding to Exp_1_SHG.tif (see SHTtoSparks_part_1).
 This file can be used as input of the image translation algorithm and will output, when the checkpoint is restored, the predicted Ca2+ signals as 256x256 pixel images.
 These 256x256 pixel images can be stitched to Exp_1_P.tif (512x512 pixel) with another provided algorithm.

+I provide 3 example images for the training, test and validation data set.

 Software:

 The following software was used in the paper: Python, Jupyter, Spyder, Tensorflow, Tensorflow_io, Keras, Scikit learn, Scikit image, Numpy, Matplotlib, Scipy, Tifffile, Os, Pathlib, Time, Datetime, IPython, Xlsxwriter, ImageJ, Fiji, ChimeraX, https://www.tensorflow.org/tutorials/generative/pix2pix and https://github.com/embl-bio-it/image-analysis-with-python/blob/master/session-3to5/image_analysis_tutorial_solutions.ipynb.